AndrewLawrence/dCVnet/README.md

-The type of regularisation used by *dCVnet* ([Elastic-net Regularisation](https://en.wikipedia.org/wiki/Elastic_net_regularization)) is a combination of two types of regularisation with the aim of avoiding their weaknesses and benefitting from their strengths:
+The type of regularisation used by *dCVnet* ([Elastic-net Regularisation](https://en.wikipedia.org/wiki/Elastic_net_regularization)) is a combination of two types of regularisation with the aim of avoiding their weaknesses and benefiting from their strengths:

 * Ridge regression (using a *L2-*penalty) allows predictors with perfect *collinearity*, but every predictor contributes (the solution is not sparse).